fmqa/emacs.d/README.md

 # Principles

-* _Configure declaratively_: Prefer `easy-customize` over other configuration methods.
+* _Configure declaratively_: Prefer `easy-customize` over other configuration methods
-* _Keep it simple_: Apply KISS; The `init.el` should be simple enough to be read by a novice.
+* _Keep it simple_: Apply KISS; The `init.el` should be simple enough to be read by a novice
-* _Keep the overhead low_: Install only the neccessary 3rd-party packages.
+* _Keep the overhead low_: Install only the neccessary 3rd-party packages
 * _Use the included batteries_: The standard Emacs packages are tested & curated by the Emacs community, use them!
+* _Retain the defaults as much as possible_: We try to keep the default keybinds as much as possible and avoid rebinding everything

+# Requirements

+* Emacs 28+
+* A keyboard with a ≣ key i.e. "menu key" (also sometimes called "application key").
+C-≣ is used as a prefix key since it is usually not bound to anything

 # Features